hector918/fullstack-takehome-challenge-backend/README.md

 ## Setting up Local Environment for Repository

-1. **Clone the Repository**: Begin by cloning this repository using the command:
+1. **Clone the Repository**: Start by cloning this repository using the command:
    ```
    git clone <repository_url>
    ```